fbpx

 Giving and asking for feedback help nurture trust with candidates and is a great way to show that their opinions are appreciated.
 Ask them to leave a review on your website and thank them for their time.

-1.4 Avoid Liability Issues
+1.4 Avoid liability issues

 Be careful with what you share about your client or your agency with the candidates.
 Be mindful while giving them feedback.
 Be straightforward but don’t offend anyone.
 Don’t let your bias overtake your efforts to build relationships with candidates.